deepjavalibrary/djl/examples/README.md

 DJL is engine agnostic, so it's capable of supporting different backends.

 With Apache MXNet, PyTorch, TensorFlow and ONNX Runtime, you can choose different builds of the native library.
 We recommend the automatic engine selection which downloads the best engine for your platform and available hardware during the first runtime.
-Activate the automatic selection by adding `ai.djl.mxnet:mxnet-native-auto:1.7.0-backport` for MXNet and `ai.djl.pytorch:pytorch-native-auto:1.7.0` for PyTorh as a dependency.
+Activate the automatic selection by adding `ai.djl.mxnet:mxnet-native-auto:1.8.0` for Apache MXNet, and `ai.djl.pytorch:pytorch-native-auto:1.8.1` for PyTorch as a dependency.
 You can also see:

 - [MXNet Engine](../mxnet/mxnet-engine/README.md)